IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-03/README.md

 "serviceAccountName": "default",
 ```

-The articles pod indeed uses the 'default' service account.
+The articles pod indeed uses the `default` service account.

 ### Step 1: Modify deployments to use service accounts